Donut Hole Christmas Tree

 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

-How to Make a Christmas Tree From Donut Holes
+How to Make a Christmas Donut Tree with Donut Holes

-This beautiful Christmas donut tree looks complicated, but is secretly so simple to assemble!
-If desired, you can prep the styrofoam cone as instructed and stick the toothpicks into it, then let your kids, grandkids, or guests pop the donut holes onto the tree and then decorate it.
+This beautiful DIY donut tree looks complicated, but is secretly so simple to assemble!
+If desired, you can prep the styrofoam cone as instructed and stick the toothpicks into it.
+Then, let your kids, grandkids, or guests pop the donut holes onto the tree and decorate it.
 This is a fun activity for Christmas morning!

 You might want to let an adult add the powdered sugar on top of the tree though, or else you’ll wind up with “snow” all over your kitchen!